 - Edge trimming

-They come in many sizes and shapes and sometimes they have a fence next to the wood router bit much like a planer or table saw.
+They come in many sizes and shapes and sometimes they have a fence next to the wood router bit much as a planer or table saw.
 They are very versatile and highly recommended for wood carving projects.

 Some of the questions commonly asked about table routers are: